 There are three categories of past practice.
 The “contract clarifying past practice” is the strongest type and the “contract conflicting past practice” presents the weakest legal argument.

-• Contract clarifying past practice: These practices come into being when there is contract language that is vague or general.
-The practice defines the general language.
+These practices come into being when there is contract language that is vague or general.
+The practice clarifies the meaning of the language.

-Example: The contract language reads, "The company will allow union stewards reasonable time off from work to attend union meetings."
-The general phrase is "reasonable."
-For many years the company has allowed stewards to attend monthly union meetings and three times a year the District council meeting.
-Every year one steward and the officers get time off to attend the National Union convention.
-This past practice now clarifies what the contract means by "reasonable."
+Example: The contract language reads, “The company will allow union stewards reasonable time off from work to attend union meetings.”
+The general phrase is “reasonable.”
+For many years the company has allowed stewards to attend monthly union meetings and the Regional council meeting two times a year.
+Every other year one steward and the officers get time off to attend the National Union convention.
+This past practice now clarifies what the contract means by “reasonable.”

 Independent past practices can be terminated by management for the following reasons:

 - If they can prove that there has been a significant change in the original conditions that started the practice;